KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 Not necessarily.

-You can launch it with simple [scriptlets](https://kindlemodding.org/kindle-dev/scriptlets.html).
-Specifically, Marek's launcher that is available [here](https://scriptlets.notmarek.com/).
+You can launch it with simple [scriptlets](https://kindlemodding.org/kindle-dev/scriptlets.html), specifically, Marek's launcher that is available [here](https://scriptlets.notmarek.com/).

 A [KUAL booklet launcher (made by yparitcher)](https://github.com/yparitcher/KUAL_Booklet/releases/) extension is also available to install.
 You can further customize both the KUAL booklet and the KOR launcher with the [coversetter extension made by Stanner](https://www.mobileread.com/forums/showpost.php?p=4222466&postcount=15).